K-JC/The_Barn/README.md

 * The features I want to implement are the ability for a user to make a booking at the restaurant, but only once they have logged in.
 If a user doesn't have an account then they can't get to the booking page.
 Once logged in they have access to make a booking, view all their bookings, edit and delete their bookings.
 I would also like to have the menu as a PDF that the user can download.
 I would like to add styling to this so it's not just a plain document.

 ## Structure
-* Logically grouping the main home page so that additional pages are easy to navigate through a collapsible navagation icon.
+* Logically grouping the main home page so that additional pages are easy to navigate through a collapsible navigation icon.
 This will contain the make booking,my booking,sign in, sign up, menu pages.
 * So the user will be able to navigate from the home page with ease.
 I aim to have most of the pages link back to the home page or to the booking page via buttons which are clear and easy to understand.

 ## Skeleton